Part 2 of a two part series on building team retreats. Read part 1 here.

 Kleinn, Edie.
 It’s My Job: Job Descriptions for Over 30 Camp Jobs.
 Martinsville:American Camping Association, 1992.

 Priest, Simon & Michael Gass.
 Effective Leadership in Adventure Programming.
 Champaign: Human Kinetics, 1997.

 Rohnke, Karl.
-Silver Bullets- A Guide to Initiative Problems, Adventure Games, and Trust ActivitiesTagged: event planning, leadership skills, team building exercises, team building tips, Tyler
+Silver Bullets- A Guide to Initiative Problems, Adventure Games, and Trust ActivitiesTagged: creating a team culture, employee training programs, event planning tips, good leadership skills, team building exercises, team building tips, tyler